Weak separation in mixture models and implications for principal stratification: Application to principal stratification

-where $\theta$ represents the vector of parameters and $\mathcal{N}(y_i \mid \mu, \sigma^2\cdot)$ is the Normal density with mean $\mu$ and variance $\sigma^2$.
-The observed data likelihood for individuals assigned to treatment ($Z_i = 1$) immediately factors into the likelihood for the Compliers and the likelihood for the Never Takers.
-We can directly estimate the component parameters under treatment, $\mu_{\text{c}1}$, $\mu_{\text{n}1}$, $\sigma^2_{\text{c}1}$, and $\sigma^2_{\text{n}1}$.
-We can also directly estimate $\pi$ among individuals assigned to treatment.
-Therefore, we are essentially left with a two-component Normal mixture model with known $\pi$ among those individuals assigned to control.\footnote{Note that there is a very small amount of information about $\pi$ from the mixture model among those assigned to the control group.
-Given the other complications that arise in mixture modeling, we ignore this and treat $\pi$ as being estimated directly from the treatment group.} Note that the mixture portion of this likelihood is in general unbounded due to the possibility of either $\sigma^2_{u1}$ or $\sigma^2_{u0}$ being close to $0$.
-However, the whole likelihood is bounded with probability one due to the effect of the non-mixture terms.\footnote{We are assuming that at least one observation is made in each compliance stratum of the treatment group.}
+where $\theta$ represents the vector of parameters and $\phi(y_i; \mu)$ is the Normal density with mean $\mu$ and variance 1.
+In practice, we often relax the assumption of known, common variance.
+Since the observed data likelihood for individuals with $T_i = 1$ immediately factors into the likelihood for the Compliers and the likelihood for the Never Takers, we can directly estimate $\mu_{\text{c}1}$ and $\mu_{\text{n}1}$.
+With one-sided noncompliance, we can also directly estimate $\pi$ among individuals assigned to treatment.

+The challenge is therefore to estimate $\mu_{\text{c}0}$ and $\mu_{\text{n}0}$ via a two-component homoskedastic Gaussian mixture with known mixing proportion, $\pi$.\footnote{Note that there is a very small amount of information about $\pi$ from the mixture model among those assigned to the control group.
+Given the other complications that arise in mixture modeling, we ignore this and regard $\pi$ as if it were estimated directly from the treatment group.} See~\citet{Mattei:2013fb} for further discussion of parametric mixture modeling in this setting.